AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-preview-sandbox-environment.md

 >[!IMPORTANT]
 >
->The procedure described on this page applies only to organizations that have not yet been onboarded to the Admin Console.
-If your organization has been onboarded to the Adobe Admin Console, no action is necessary.
+>The procedure described on this page applies only to organizations that have not yet been onboarded to the [!DNL Adobe Admin Console].
+If your organization has been onboarded to the [!DNL Adobe Admin Console], no action is necessary.
 >
->For a list of procedures that differ based on whether your organization has been onboarded to the Adobe Admin Console, see [Platform-based administration differences (Adobe Workfront/Adobe Business Platform)](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).
+>For a list of procedures that differ based on whether your organization has been onboarded to the [!DNL Adobe Admin Console], see [Platform-based administration differences ([!UICONTROL Adobe Workfront]/[!UICONTROL Adobe Business Platform])](../../../administration-and-setup/get-started-wf-administration/actions-in-admin-console.md).

 If you want to configure your Preview Sandbox to work with a Single Sign-On solution, you can do so by configuring it separately from your Production environment.
 The SSO configuration in the Preview Sandbox is independent from your SSO configuration in the Production environment.